Altair (ship)

+Altair, originally and most prominently known as St Anselm and later Bari, was a 129.65-metre Ro-Pax ferry built in 1980 by Harland & Wolff in Belfast, Northern Ireland.
+Built for Sealink's English Channel operations, she spent over four decades serving key routes across the UK, Spain, and the Adriatic Sea.
+She was renamed Altair in September 2021 strictly for her final scrap voyage to Bangladesh.

 Sealink

 Bari started her career as the St Anselm, order by and for Sealink services in the English Channel.
 She was launched at the Harland & Wolff shipyard in Belfast on 5 December 1979 and completed her maiden voyage on 27 October 1980.

 After two years in service, on 31 December 1982, the St Anselm returned to Belfast for a £750,000 extension to her aft decks.
 This extension provided an enlarged duty-free shopping area and additional accommodation, increasing her tonnage by to and her passenger capacity to 1,400.
 On 28 March 1983 during her trip back to Dover through the Irish Sea, the St Anselm was temporarily brought into service on the Fishguard-Rosslare route following the failure of 's engines.

 In 1990, the St Anselm was displaced from the Dover-Calais route by Sealink's acquisition of the Fantasia, the St Anselm instead took up a service operating between Folkestone and Boulogne.
 Not long after this transition, Sealink was acquired by Stena Line, in 1991 the St Anselm was transferred to Holyhead, being renamed the Stena Cambria as a refit relief during February and March, briefly returning to Dover before resuming service in the Irish Sea in July that same year.